skip to main content

 The U.S. National Development Program is the United States' first national development program to provide a clear and unified pathway for the country's top players, beginning with competitive junior golf through to the pinnacles of the sport.
 The U.S. National Development Program will identify, train, develop, fund and support the nation’s most talented junior players - regardless of cultural, geographical or financial background.

-The USGA has chosen to invest in the future of young American athletes and give them the same level of resources and support other countries give their athletes.
+The USGA wanted to invest in the future of young American athletes and give them the same level of resources and support other countries give their athletes.
 Virtually every other golf country has a national golf development program and national teams that support homegrown talent from junior golf to the professional ranks.
-Additionally, golf is the only major U.S. sport in the Olympics that does not have a national player development program and clear pathway to elite competition.
+Additionally, golf is the only major U.S. sport in the Olympics that did not have a national player development program and a clear pathway to elite competition.

 The USNDP’s initial strategy outlines six key areas of focus: talent identification, access to competition, national teams, athlete resources, player development and relations and athlete financial support.